seg4lt/claptain/Readme.md

         .src_path = .{
-            .short = "s",      // optional - you can add this if you want to have a short flag .long = "srcPath", // optional - if you want to override your long flag name },
+            .short = "s",      // optional - you can add this if you want to have a short flag .long = "srcPath", // optional - if you want to override your long flag name .description = "Path to the source directory", // optional - help text for this argument },
         // you can see override for happy (.happy) is also optional
         // override only if you want to change the default behavior